The World of Love

 The World of Love is a 2025 South Korean drama film written and directed by Yoon Ga-eun.
-The film follows Ju-in, a 17-year-old student, confused by love, unleashes chaos with some words spoken in a moment of anger.
+The film follows Lee Ju-in, a 17-year-old student, confused by love, unleashes chaos with some words spoken in a moment of anger.

 The film had its world premiere in the Platform section of the 2025 Toronto International Film Festival on September 7, 2025, where it competed for Platform Prize.

-It was released in South Korean theaters on October 22, 2025 by Barunson E&A.
+It was released in South Korean theaters on October 22, 2025, by Barunson E&A.